cse25/cse25.github.io/projects.md

 **Get the latest news articles from 60 sources**

 I created a news aggregator as a chance to learn more about the React ecosystem and to create a simple way to browse the day's news all in one place.
 Users can access the news dashboard without signing in or signing up.
-Alternativey, they may make an account to save their favorite news sources to their dashboard for faster reference.
+Alternatively, they may make an account to save their favorite news sources to their dashboard for faster reference.

 ![Dashboard](/img/dashboard.png)
 *News Dashboard*